SpatialCollectiveLtd/Digitization-App-Script/README.md

 1. Add automated tests or smoke-checks (e.g., a `validateSpreadsheet()` function that checks for required sheet names and column counts).
 2. Add CI (if desired) to run linting or validation on push.
 3. If you want, I can implement `getDashboardData()` and `processPaymentReport()` server functions (if missing) so the HTML files operate end-to-end.

+## Licensing recommendation (company data)

+Because this repository operates on company data (personally-identifiable information and payroll-related data), treat the code and the data with care:

+- Code: It's normal to keep the repository under the company's private organization account (as you have).
+For the code license, choose a permissive license only if you plan to share the code publicly (e.g., MIT or Apache-2.0).
+If the code should remain internal or you want to restrict reuse, consider a private license or keep the repo private and omit a public open-source license.
+- Data: Never commit actual company or personal data to the repository.
+Keep all spreadsheets and exports in Google Drive and out of Git history.
+If you need test data, add synthetic or anonymized fixtures.
+- Recommended approach for this repo: keep the repository private (do not add a public open-source license).
+If you must add a license file for internal governance, use a short COMPANY-LICENSE.md explaining permitted use (or Apache-2.0 with an explicit note that data must remain private).
+I can add a templated COMPANY-LICENSE.md if you want.

 ## Contact / Issues